 Once you have decided to make a change and get help for your addiction problem, the next step is to explaore your treatment facility options.
 Keep in mind that there is no one-size fits all facility.
 The most effective way to find an appropriate treatment program that meets your particular needs is to speak with an addiction treatment professional who can assess your specific situation and give you various treatment facility options based on your exact needs.
 We can help you with this.
 Simply call our Drug Treatment Help-Line at 1-877-683-7818 and you will be connected to an addiction treatment specialist who can help you find the correct treatment program for you.

-Persons with co-occurring mental and substance abuse disorders are what are known in the field of alcohol and drug treatment as dual diagnosis clients.
-These clients must address both disorders when it's in rehab to find resolution simply because one often triggers the other.
-Fortunately, there are several drug and alcohol rehab centers that can specifically address the challenges that persons with co-occurring mental and substance abuse issues face so that they can not just become sober but mentally secure and also able to lead a much higher quality lifestyle and never want to self medicate with drugs and alcohol.
+Persons with co-occurring mental and drug use issues are what are identified in the field of drug and alcohol treatment as dual diagnosis clients.
+These clients must handle both disorders whilst in treatment in order to find resolution due to the fact one often triggers the other.
+Fortunately, there are numerous drug rehab programs who can specifically address the challenges that persons with co-occurring mental and drug abuse disorders face so that they can not just become sober but mentally secure and also able to lead a much better quality lifestyle and never wish to self medicate with alcohol and drugs.

-Self Payment is required when a person's insurance won't cover the entire cost of rehab or will only cover some of it.
-In these cases, it may seem like a drawback but individuals in fact have a great deal of leverage due to the fact they can select whichever facility they would like without the limitations from health insurance companies that so many individuals encounter.
-Likewise, treatment centers will frequently offer payment assistance for people whose only choice is self payment to help them get into rehab.
+Self Payment is necessary when a person's insurance isn't going to cover the total cost of rehab or will only cover some of it.
+In these instances, it may appear like a drawback but people really have a much more leverage because they can choose whichever program they would like without the limitations from health insurance providers that so many people encounter.
+In addition, rehabilitation centers will frequently provide payment assistance for people whose only choice is self payment to enable them to get into rehab.

 There are 20 listings in Honolulu, Hawaii: